 Labor Shortage Looms as Baby Boomers Retire

-Posted on March 15, 2012 by author in News in General
+Posted on March 15, 2012 by TriNet in Small Business News & Advice

 Despite the largest unemployment figures of our generation, America’s economy is already feeling the strains of a skilled labor shortage.
 We hear from our clients daily that they’re struggling to fill positions because the skills that the unemployed masses have are not aligned with the skills these companies need to propel their businesses forward.
 Many economists, social scientists and human capital experts cite the economic recession and the reduced focus on education in the math and sciences disciplines, but the shortage is being amplified the most by the retirement of highly skilled Baby Boomers (those born between 1946 and 1964).

 Regardless of the significant impact that workers from the eras titled Generation X (those born between 1965 and 1983) and Generation Y (or Millennials, those born between 1984 and 2002) have had on the way today’s businesses are run, those combined populations are much smaller than the Baby Boomer generation, exasperating the situation.
 According to the U.S. Bureau of Labor Statistics and the Department of Labor, 2012 is forecasted to have the largest workforce in U.S. history, with more than 162 million workers.
 Unfortunately, with 165 million jobs projected to be available, our economy is projected to fall short by 3 million people.
 This means three million jobs will remain unfilled due to a lack of workers.
 That’s just in general.
 If we were to match people skills to job need, the situation becomes more grim, as the shortage will rise to a need of 10 million skilled workers by 2020.
 Experts continue to agree that businesses must prepare for the impending labor shortage.